Stoney Burke (TV series)

-Stoney Burke is an American contemporary Western television series broadcast on ABC from October 1, 1962, until May 20, 1963.
+Stoney Burke is an American contemporary Western television series broadcast on ABC with new episodes from October 1, 1962 to May 20, 1963 and summer repeats until August 12, 1963.
 Jack Lord starred in the title role.
 Burke is a professional rodeo cowboy who specializes in saddle bronc riding and competes for the Golden Buckle, presented annually to the rodeo world champion in each rodeo event.

 Overview

 During his quest for the Golden Buckle, Stoney becomes entangled in the lives of numerous people and is accompanied on the rodeo circuit by friends Ves Painter (Warren Oates), Cody Bristol (Robert Dowdell), and E. J. Stocker (Bruce Dern).

 Lord said that he wanted Stoney Burke to move beyond rodeos "into good thematically solid stories."
 He added, "What we're trying to do is say something to gently lift the moral tone of society.
 We have a responsibility to ennoble and enlighten as well as entertain."

 Production

 Leslie Stevens was the producer.
 Daystar Productions partnered with United Artists to produce the series.
 Dominic Frontiere scored the episodes.
 “The Stoney Burke Theme” was recorded by Maureen Bayand (released by United Artists) and by Nelson Riddle (released by Capitol).

 Stoney Burke was broadcast on Mondays from 9 to 10 p. m.
 Eastern Time.

 By May 1963, plans were underway for syndication of the show.
 A representative of Economee Television Programs (a subsidiary of United Artists Television) said that stations in 14 major markets had bought the series.
 Those markets included Chicago, Dallas, Detroit, Indianapolis, and Los Angeles.